Chetnik attack on the Užice Republic: Battle for Metaljka

 Parts of the Užice Partisan Detachment managed to consolidate on the Metaljka hill, between Karan and Užice.
 Additionally, on the evening of 7 November, partisan reinforcements arrived from Užice, due to the strategic importance of this position for the town’s defense.
 Fighters from the Slovene Partisan Company "Ivan Cankar," composed mostly of Slovene refugees concentrated in Užice, also participated in this battle.

 The fierce battle for Metaljka took place on 8 November, lasting the entire day, with the position changing hands several times.
 In the end, the partisans managed to repel the Chetniks toward Karan.
 The next day, the partisans pushed the Chetniks back toward Kosjerić and later that same day captured the town.
 The Chetniks retreated toward Ražana, north of Kosjerić, and toward Varda, west of Kosjerić.
 Ražana was soon captured as well, forcing the main Chetnik forces under Dragoslav Račić to withdraw to Ravna Gora.
 In these battles, from which the occupiers gained the most, dozens of Chetniks and partisans were killed.

 Other attacks

 Srećko Nikolić, commander of a Partisan tank platoon; killed by Chetniks in Samaila near Kraljevo on 4 November 1941.

 On 7 November 1941, Chetniks under Mihailović and Pećanac jointly attacked Ljig and captured 107 Partisans.

-On 13 November, Chetniks and units of the Quisling government under the command of Milan Kalabić (father of Nikola Kalabić) attacked 500 Partisans between Lazarevac and Belanovica.